Hall-e3/legal-practice-dashboard/README.md

 ## Assumptions Made

-- I assumed to use the lefthook dev package to help me with preventing commiting error code
+- I assumed to use the lefthook dev package to help me with preventing committing errors in code
-- I assumed the usage of lodash just to capitialize the first letter of the name of the user displayed.
+- I assumed the usage of lodash just to capitalize the first letter of the user's name displayed.
-- I also assumed to use redux persist to persist the logged in user
+- I also assumed using Redux Persist and local storage to persist the logged-in user

 ## Future Enhancements